ESG Investing vs. Impact Investing: What is the Difference?

 (1) ESG ratings from different rating institutions vary

 There is significant ambiguity associated with ESG ratings.
 No standard method for applying ESG criteria exists in the US.
 As a result, rating companies may arrive at different conclusions regarding the ESG risk profile of an organization.
-For example, Sustainalytics gave Amazon a high ESG risk rating, whereas Refinitiv rates Amazon as excellent on ESG performance.
+For example, Sustainalytics gave Amazon a medium ESG risk rating, whereas Refinitiv rates Amazon as excellent on ESG performance.

 (2) An ESG label does not guarantee positive climate impact

 It is also important to note that ESG is not synonymous with climate friendly.
 ESG funds may include stakes in oil and gas companies.
-Analysis conducted by GreenPortfolio in 2022 shows that 80% of funds with “green” or “ESG” in the name still contained fossil fuels!
-As just one example, the SDPR S&P 500 ESG ETF, which includes “sustainable” firms from the S&P 500, has holdings in ExxonMobil — one of the largest oil producers (and fossil fuel expanders) in the US.
+Analysis conducted by GreenPortfolio in 2023 shows that 69% of funds with “green” or “ESG '' in the name still contained fossil fuels!
+As just one example, the SDPR S&P 500 ESG ETF (see footnote), which includes “sustainable” firms from the S&P 500, has holdings in ExxonMobil — one of the largest oil producers (and fossil fuel expanders) in the US.

 (3) Upcoming oversight may alter the ESG landscape

-In the meantime, proceed with caution when it comes to ESG funds — while an ESG label is a starting point, thoroughly investigate any ESG fund you plan to invest in for greenwashing.
+While these new regulations have a promising future, proceed with caution when it comes to ESG funds — while an ESG label is a starting point, thoroughly investigate any ESG fund you plan to invest in for greenwashing.

 What is impact investing?

 Impact investment currently faces many of the same challenges as ESG investing.
-These include the definition and measurement of the word “impact,” over which there is currently no regulatory oversight in the US.
+These include the definition and measurement of “impact,” over which there is currently no regulatory oversight in the US.
 As the market grows, there will be an increased need to standardize this definition to avoid impact washing.

 To provide investors with clarity, the GIIN has identified four core characteristics of impact investing:

-1. Intentionality: Impact investors aim to solve complex problems to create positive environmental or social outcomes.
+- Intentionality: Impact investors aim to solve complex problems to create positive environmental or social outcomes.

-2. Evidence-based decision-making: To effectively create environmental or social benefits, investments need to be rooted in an evidence-based need.
+- Evidence-based decision-making: To effectively create environmental or social benefits, investments need to be rooted in an evidence-based need.
 High-quality data is also an essential part of evaluating the performance of an investment against its targeted impact.

-3. Managing performance of investment: Impact investments are oriented around the intention to create a positive impact.
+- Managing performance of investment: Impact investments are oriented around the intention to create a positive impact.
 Therefore, effective management is needed to move towards impact creation.
 This entails risk disclosure and measuring and reporting impacts.

-4. Advancement of the impact investment industry: This includes sharing lessons learned, using industry-standard language and conventions, and retroactively evaluating impact management practices.
+- Advancement of the impact investment industry: This includes sharing lessons learned, using industry-standard language and conventions, and retroactively evaluating impact management practices.

 Align your investments with your values